Dapoawosika/MeLearnGit/1readme.txt

 hello world
+After installing GIT dsimulator on local cmachind we need to provide some usere information

+git config --global user.email "email address" git config --global user.name "user name"

-To allow us work locally we can clone our Repository on github.com allowing us make a local copy Cloning need to be done just once then we can do thinf link Create a folder on your workstation -> right click and select "Open git Bash here"
+The above associates you with the git account on GIT hub To allow us work locally we can clone our Repository on github.com allowing us make a local copy Cloning need to be done just once then we can do thinf link Create a folder on your workstation -> right click and select "Open git Bash here"